rails/rails/guides/source/action_view_overview.md

 What is Action View?
 --------------------

-In Rails, web requests are handled by [Action Controller](action_controller_overview.html) and Action View.
-Typically, Action Controller is concerned with communicating with the database and performing CRUD actions where necessary.
-Action View is then responsible for compiling the response.
+In Rails, [Action Controller](action_controller_overview.html) and Action View work together to handle web requests.
+Action Controller is concerned with communicating with the model layer (of MVC) and retrieving data.
+Action View is then responsible for compiling a response to the web request using that data.

+Action View templates (also referred to simply as "views") are written using Embedded Ruby (ERB), which allows using Ruby code within HTML documents.

-Action View templates are written using embedded Ruby in tags mingled with HTML.
-To avoid cluttering the templates with boilerplate code, several helper classes provide common behavior for forms, dates, and strings.
-It's also easy to add new helpers to your application as it evolves.
+Action View provides many [helper](#helpers) classes for dynamically generating HTML tags for forms, dates, and strings.
+It's also easy to add new helpers to your application as needed.

 NOTE: Some features of Action View are tied to Active Record, but that doesn't mean Action View depends on Active Record.
 Action View is an independent package that can be used with any sort of Ruby libraries.

 Using Action View with Rails
 ----------------------------

-For each controller, there is an associated directory in the `app/views` directory which holds the template files that make up the views associated with that controller.
-These files are used to display the view that results from each controller action.

-Let's take a look at what Rails does by default when creating a new resource using the scaffold generator:
+Action View templates (aka "views") are stored in a subdirectory in the `app/views` directory.
+There is a subdirectory matching the name of each controller.
+The view files inside that subdirectory are used to render specific views as a response to controller actions.
+The template files follow a naming convention.

+For example, when we use scaffolding to generate an `article` resource, Rails generate the following files in `app/views/articles`:

 ```bash
 $ bin/rails generate scaffold article